UCSD-ECEMAE-148/148-winter-2025-final-project-team-7/README.md

 <hr>

 ## Abstract
 This project enhances the DonkeyCar autonomous driving framework by integrating Inertial Measurement Unit (IMU) data with GPS for more accurate path tracking.
-To improve localization, this project modifies the existing path.py module to incorporate IMU data (acceleration, gyroscope, and magnetometer readings).
-These additional sensor inputs enable sensor fusion techniques such as Kalman Filtering or Complementary Filtering, allowing for more precise position estimation.
+To improve localization, this project modifies the existing complete.py template to incorporate IMU data (euler angles, acceleration, and gyroscope readings).
+These additional sensor inputs enable sensor fusion techniques such as Extended Kalman Filtering or Complementary Filtering, allowing for more precise position estimation.
 The modifications involve:

-*    Extending the CsvThrottlePath class to record IMU data alongside GPS.
-*    Updating manage.py to pass IMU readings through the DonkeyCar vehicle pipeline.
+*    Updating myconfig.py to toggle IMU part intialization in DonkeyCar vehicle pipeline.
+*    Calibrating and smoothing out the IMU data readings in imu.py.
+*    Visualizing real-time IMU data for debugging and optimization.
 *    Developing a fusion algorithm that combines GPS and IMU data to enhance path accuracy.
-*    Visualizing real-time IMU-GPS data for debugging and optimization.

-The result is a more robust navigation system, capable of handling GPS inaccuracies by leveraging IMU-based dead reckoning, improving path-following performance in autonomous driving applications.
+The result is a more robust framework, capable of handling GPS inaccuracies by leveraging IMU-based dead reckoning, improving path-following performance in autonomous driving applications.

 <hr>